 Roads and bridges are a very old concept, but we still use them.
 Throughout the previous century, humanity learned how to create asphalt, manage steel enforced beams — and generally made bridges safer.

-They also made bridges less prone to collapse, and put jersey barriers into freeways to make them safer.
-This anology applies to the information super-highway just as easily - file transfer protocol has existed longer than a graphical interface operating system.
-Yet, the core network concepts hav
+They also made bridges less prone to collapse and put jersey barriers into freeways to make them safer.
+This analogy applies to the information super-highway just as easily — file transfer protocol has existed longer than a graphical interface operating system.
+Yet, the core network concepts remain in use.

 Is FTPS the only way to send files securely?